Santaris Pharma

 In August 2014, Santaris was acquired by Roche for $450 million.
 As a result, the Copenhagen site was renamed the Roche Innovation Center Copenhagen (RICC).
 RICC houses Roche's RNA Molecule Research, which is part of Roche Pharma Research and Early Development.
+In 2023, it was closed due to a decision to move research to Basel, Switzerland where Roche is headquartered.
+The former employees of the RICC were offered new jobs at the Danish pharmaceutical company Novo Nordisk.